 The prevailing Western philosophy of life is Idealism.
 We compare ourselves to ideals that we necessarily fall short of.
 We imagine a perfect God and feel flawed and sinful next to Him.
 We imagine a perfect society and feel depressed about the crappy one we live in.
 We’re told to imagine that the perfect bodies that shine down from billboards are achievable ideals and hate ourselves for being shaped the way we are.

 In other words, Idealism breeds discontent.
 It is the number one killer of human happiness.
-It diverts attention and awareness from how things are and drags them into to unachievable, non-existent fantasies.
-The brilliant shock that Buddhism delivered to me was that this Idealism was neither neccesary or desirable.
+It diverts attention and awareness from how things are and drags them into unachievable, non-existent fantasies.
+The brilliant shock that Buddhism delivered to me was that this Idealism was neither necessary nor desirable.

-I was selfish.
-I was sexually uptight.
-I was vain.
-I was going to die.
+I was selfish, sexually uptight.
+I was vain and I was going to die.

-In place of misery-breeding Idealism Buddhism offered a radical form of realism.
-As in Charlotte Joko Beck’s book, the one thing you can count on in life was the beautiful facts of the moment, the kaleidoscopic non-sticky reality of right now.
+In place of misery-breeding Idealism, Buddhism offered a radical form of realism.
+As in Charlotte Joko Beck’s book, the one thing you can count on in life is the beautiful facts of the moment, the kaleidoscopic non-sticky reality of right now.
 Even if right now was difficult and complicated, at least it was real.

 And so meditation became the way I started to move from an Ideal view of myself to a more Real one.

 It was – and still is – pretty hard.
 It involves some pretty up-front and honest self-analysis.
 It meant accepting not-so-pretty facts about myself.
-I was selfish.
-I was sexually uptight.
-I was vain.
-I was going to die.
-I was getting older and my looks would fade.
+I was selfish, sexually uptight.
+I was vain and I was going to die.
+I was getting older, and my looks would fade.

 When I dropped the “shoulds” I could be kinder to the real Alistair

-In essence this is the relief that Buddhism offers me.
-All those “shoulds” in my mind bred a host vague, spider-like anxieties, festering in the shadows.
+In essence, this is the relief that Buddhism offers me.
+In my mind, all those “shoulds” bred a host of vague, spider-like anxieties, festering in the shadows.
 Bringing them into the daylight of meditation made them much more manageable, even laughable.
-It’s no wonder that most Buddhist are so chuckly.
+It’s no wonder that most Buddhists are so chuckly.
 There’s quite a lot of humour to be had when you see how silly some of our fears and foibles are.